-In this lab, we’ll use the Azure Custom Template editing tool to build and deploy from an ARM Template.
-The goal of this lab is to introduce you to how ARM templates are built and teach you how to use one of the more underrated tools in the Azure Console.
+In this lab, you’ll use the Azure Custom Template editing tool to build and deploy from an ARM template.
+The goal of this lab is to introduce you to how ARM templates are built and teach you how to use one of the more underrated tools in the Azure console.

-* Deploy from the ARM Template you’ll build
+* Deploy from the ARM template you build

 * Save the ARM template for use in future builds